Getting Started with the SDK

 Configurations

-The initialization process is divided into 2 parts: global configuration and module-specific configuration.
+The initialization process is divided into two parts: global configuration and module-specific configuration.

 Global configuration